 The Reno Evening Gazette reported at the time, "Three days before the match, it became evident that something was wrong.
 There had been an abortive effort to put across a great betting coup- and the public refused to come in."

-The report continued, "The rumor persisted that Hackenschmidt was suffering from a badly sprained leg and had agreed to wrestle only on condition Gotch did not touch that leg or use the famous toehold.
-This was angrily denied by friends of the promoters."
+The report continued, "The rumor persisted that Hackenschmidt suffered from a badly sprained leg and had agreed to wrestle only if Gotch did not touch that leg or use the famous toehold.
+Friends of the promoters angrily denied this."

-Rumors persisted, and a Chicago paper even warned all its readers to avoid the match.
+Rumors persisted, and a Chicago paper warned all its readers to avoid the match.

-An hour or so before the men were to enter the ring, White Sox owner Charles Comiskey himself held a conference with the promoters, wrestlers, and referees, informing them that he wasn’t going to allow them to stage this robbery of the public in his park.
+An hour or so before the men were to enter the ring, White Sox owner Charles Comiskey held a conference with the promoters, wrestlers, and referees, informing them that he wouldn’t allow them to stage this robbery of the public in his park.

 The Chief of Police ordered to call off all bets.
 Referee Smith was entrusted with the job, and once making the announcement, the crowd answered with an angry roar followed by a confused silence as to what was happening.

 Besides 20 yards of rubber bandages around his knee, Hackenschmidt had ordinary bandages covering his ankle and leg.
 Presumably, to cover these, he wore full-length tights for the first time in his career.

 With the ring placed between the pitcher’s mound and second base, the rematch was underway!